 After you review the information on this page, you are welcome to make an online appointment to report the birth abroad of a child of a U.S. citizen.
 By understanding the requirements, you can be better prepared for your interview and avoid delays or unnecessary trips to the embassy.

-Most children born abroad after their biological parent(s) became U.S. Citizen and who have their physical presence in the United Stated for at least 5 years or more are eligible to be documented as a U.S. citizen.
-The start of the process is a Consular Report of Birth Abroad (CRBA) application, a formal determination that results in a certificate stating that the child is a U.S. citizen from birth.
+Most children born abroad after their biological parent(s) became U.S. Citizen and have their physical presence in the United States for at least 5 years or more are eligible to be documented as a U.S. citizen.
+The start of the process is a Consular Report of Birth Abroad (CRBA) application, a formal determination that results in a certificate stating that the child is a U.S. citizen at birth.
 Learn more about Transmitting Citizenship and Claiming U.S. Citizenship.

 Most CRBA applicants also submit applications for a U.S. passport for a minor at the same time.
 We have copies of all required forms at the Embassy, but by referring the Pictorial Checklist for CRBA and Passport applications (PDF 2MB), you can prepare the applications and civil documents beforehand to present during your appointment.